I-had-a-bad-idea/Digit-Recognition-Neural-Network/README.md

 The training process:
 - Loads EMNIST dataset
-- Augments training data
-- Train for 10 cycles with 7 different seeds
+- Trains for 10 cycles with 7 different seeds
-- Save model parameters in `model/`
+- Saves model parameters in `model/`
-- Display real-time training metrics
+- Displays real-time training metrics

 > **Tip:** You can add your own handwritten digit images into the `data/external_digits/` folder.
 They will be automatically included in training and can significantly improve recognition of your personal writing style.